You can edit a perio exam that was performed in the past 48 hours. You cannot edit a perio exam that was done more than 48 hours in the past.

 Script - Select the method that you will use to move around the patient's mouth to take perio measurements.

 Skip conditions - Specify if any teeth will not get examined.
 Teeth with any of the selected conditions will be skipped automatically.
+A tooth is considered to have one of those conditions if an applicable charting symbol is associated with an existing or a completed procedure that was posted for that tooth,

-Enter Bld and Sup [#] teeth after measurement sites - Enter the number of teeth that you must measure before you can start entering bleeding and suppuration (for example, if you enter four, you must enter measurements for Distal, Center, and Mesial on the Facial side of teeth one through four) unless you click (or tap) a different area of the exam than where the script starts.
+Enter Bld and Sup [#] teeth after measurement sites - Enter the number of teeth that you must measure before you can start entering bleeding and suppuration (for example, if you enter four, you must enter measurements for Distal, Center, and Mesial on the Facial side of teeth 1-4) unless you click (or tap) a different area of the exam than where the script starts.
 Zero indicates that you can start entering bleeding and suppuration immediately upon starting the exam.
-Also, as you follow the script to continue charting, the selection frame for BOP and Sup trails behind the current position by the specified number of teeth (as with our example of four, if the current position is tooth 10, the selection frame for BOP and Sup is on tooth six).
+Also, as you follow the script to continue charting, the selection frame for BOP and Sup trails behind the current position by the specified number of teeth (as with our example of four, if the current position is tooth 10, the selection frame for BOP and Sup is on tooth 6).

 Click (or tap) Edit Exam.